Communication Styles in Relationships: What Works & What Doesn’t

 2. Aggressive

-The aggressive communicator wants to have their way.
+The aggressive communicator wants to have it their way.
 They put their needs over everybody else’s needs.
-Their relationship objective is dominance; they want to control the people around them, particularly their partners.
+Their mode of communication is dominance; they want to control the people around them, particularly their partners.

-They justify this by telling themselves that their opinions have more merit than the opinions of others.
-So, in their mind, they are doing everybody a favor by dominating them.
+They justify this behavior by telling themselves that their goals have more merit than the goals of others.
+So, in their minds, they are doing everybody a favor.
 They are making them see “the light.”

 The basic framework of the aggressive communicator is one of winning and losing.
 They don’t care about the cost to the relationship, as long they come out on top.